veit/jupyter-tutorial/docs/workspace/jupyter/hub/config.rst

        CustomLog ${APACHE_LOG_DIR}/jupyter.cusy.io_access.log combined
      </VirtualHost>

 #.
-Dieser VirtualHost wird aktiviert mit
+This VirtualHost is activated with

    .. code-block:: console

      # a2ensite jupyter.cusy.io.conf

 #.
-Schließlich wird der Status des Apache-Webserver überprüft mit
+Finally, the status of the Apache web server is checked with

    .. code-block:: console